This post is sponsored by Stirrings. As always, all opinions, thoughts and recipes are my own.

 Oh, and the happy hour is open to all, so if you don’t drink (or don’t want to drink), you’re welcome, too.

-- Stirrings Simple Margarita Cocktail Mix
+- Stirrings Simple Margarita Cocktail Mix (or homemade margarita mix)

 - Stirrings Margarita Rimmer Cocktail Garnish